Adarsh-fg/flower/README.md

 ## Customization
 ---
 Modify the CSS variables in the :root section of style.css to change the colors, animation speeds, and other visual properties.

+## License
+---
+This project is licensed under the MIT License.